 Andreas: In Germany we definitely believe that education is one of the main ways to make sure something like this will not be repeated.

 Holger: Because if you know what mechanisms were working and what mechanisms of economy and politics were at play in the 1920s and '30s then you can see what is happening today and try to prevent it.

 Francesca: Education is everything.
 Even for there to be an electorate that is capable of thinking independently, you need that electorate to be educated.

 Alfio: Focus on the education system.
 Make citizens more than consumers, and very importantly, having media that are not biased.
 Independent information.

 But perhaps most important is the preservation of government by the constitution and the rule of law, and not by the dictates of a charismatic all-powerful leader.

 Francesca: When there's great fear of the future, where what people have feels threatened and they're afraid to lose it, then it's easy for populism to come into play, and it's easy for leaders who present themselves as interpreters of that to take hold.

-Andreas: One of the things that you can do to make sure that something like this will not happen again here or in other countries is not trust people that promise very easy answers for very complicated problems.
+Andreas: One of the things that you can do to make sure that something like this will not happen here or in other countries is not trust people that promise you very easy answers for very complicated problems.
 It never works.

 Francesca: Democracy is fragile, and it should not be taken for granted, so to defend it I think is important.
 I think we can learn not to follow leaders into the abyss and to maintain critical independent thinking.